SovereignCloudStack/website/_i18n/en/_posts/blog/2021-11-25-garloff-gaiax.md

 ## Expectations and Gaia-X reality

 The expectations of Gaia-X are high and very varied.
-In some cases unrealistically high, to which statements from politics such as "Moonshot" have certainly contributed.
+In some cases unrealistically high, to which statements such as "Moonshot" have certainly contributed.
 In many cases, goals were projected onto Gaia-X that did not correspond to reality at all, such as the hope that a European hyperscaler would be created through government intervention with the help of Gaia-X to